dotnet/csharplang/proposals/extensions.md

 in:
 1. invocation scenarios where the set of *applicable* candidate methods is empty.
 2. indexer access scenarios where the set of *applicable* candidate indexers is empty.
+3. TODO there may be more scenarios (operator resolution, delegate conversion, natural function types)

-That is covered elsewhere.
+That is covered below.

 TODO Is the "where `T` is not a type parameter" portion still relevant?

 ### Method invocations

-TL;DR: Instead of falling back to extension method invocation directly, we'll fall back to "extension invocations" which includes both extension types and extension method invocations.
+TL;DR: Instead of falling back to "extension method invocation" directly, we'll fall back to "extension invocations" which includes both extension types and extension method invocations.

 We modify the [method invocations rules](https://github.com/dotnet/csharpstandard/blob/draft-v7/standard/expressions.md#12892-method-invocations) as follows: